-The base model uses a ViT-B/32 Transformer architecture as an image encoder and uses a masked self-attention Transformer as a text encoder.
+The base model uses a ViT-L/14 Transformer architecture as an image encoder and uses a masked self-attention Transformer as a text encoder.
 These encoders are trained to maximize the similarity of (image, text) pairs via a contrastive loss.
-There is also a variant of the model where the ResNet image encoder is replaced with a Vision Transformer.

 The model is intended as a research output for research communities.
 We hope that this model will enable researchers to better understand and explore zero-shot, arbitrary image classification.
 We also hope it can be used for interdisciplinary studies of the potential impact of such models - the CLIP paper includes a discussion of potential downstream impacts to provide an example for this sort of analysis.

 The primary intended users of these models are AI researchers.